Skip to content

 There is no editor integration in the conventional sense.
 You keep your editor open in another pane.
 Aider does the modifying; you do the reviewing.

 This sounds primitive — and it is — but the trade-off is that the layer between you and the model is thin.
 There is no agent loop deciding when to stop.
 No hidden retries.
-No fancy context retrieval doing things you can’t see.
+No fancy context retrieval doing things you cannot see.
 The conversation is the unit of work, and you are always within one prompt of knowing what the model will do next.

 The strong cases